CANTERBURY DISTRICT

 **HISTORY**

-The Old Weavers' House is located at numbers 1-3, with No. 1 being a charming half-timbered structure situated alongside the River Stour.
-The sign on the building dates back to 1500, although the foundations are believed to date to the 12th century.
+The Old Weavers' House sits at numbers 1-3.
+No. 1, a charming half-timbered structure, stands beside the River Stour.
+Beneath creaking beams, foundation stones were laid during King Stephen's reign.
+The sign on the building dates to 1500, yet the foundations are believed to go back to the 12th century.

-Weaver rooms were first established in Canterbury during the 16th century when Flemish and Huguenot weavers fled from France to escape religious persecution.
-Elizabeth I welcomed these refugees, granting them the right to trade in Canterbury and providing them with a special place of worship in the Cathedral, where a Huguenot chapel still exists today.
+Weaver rooms were first established in Canterbury during the 16th century.
+At that time, Flemish and Huguenot weavers fled from France to escape religious persecution.
+Among them was the Dupont family.
+They arrived in Canterbury with a cherished family loom, a symbol of their craft and resilience.
+The families were welcomed by Elizabeth I. She granted them the right to trade in Canterbury and gave them a special place of worship in the Cathedral.
+A Huguenot chapel still exists there today.

-In the 1690s, known as "the strangers," these newcomers established their workplaces—especially along the River Stour—and soon had their looms weaving "Bayes" and "Grograines" and many other fabrics.
-However, the weaving industry began to decline due to increased imports from abroad.
-John Callaway, Master of the City Silk Weavers, then introduced Canterbury muslin, reviving the industry.
-Nevertheless, changing fashion trends and the eventual decline of the industry in the 19th century led to the conversion of the third part of the building into the Golden Lion Inn.
+In the 1690s, these newcomers were known as 'the strangers.'
+They established their workplaces along the River Stour and soon had their looms weaving 'Bayes', 'Grograines', and many other fabrics.
+However, the weaving industry began to decline due to increased imports.
+John Callaway, Master of the City Silk Weavers, then introduced Canterbury muslin.
+This revived the industry.
+Despite this, changing fashion trends and the eventual decline of the industry in the 19th century led to the conversion of the third part of the building into the Golden Lion Inn.

-Eventually, all three buildings were repurposed for various other trades, primarily laundry services, fruit and vegetable sales, and dairy products.
-The weaving industry experienced a resurgence in the late 19th century when two women established a weaving school for women and young girls in need of employment.
-In 1899, they moved into numbers 1-2 and named it 'Canterbury Weavers,' a name that remained until 1914.
+Eventually, all three buildings were used for other trades.
+Most were laundry services, fruit and vegetable sales, and dairy products.
+The weaving industry had a resurgence in the late 19th century.
+Two women established a weaving school for women and young girls in need of work.
+In 1899, they moved into numbers 1-2 and named it 'Canterbury Weavers.'
+The legacy of craft and reinvention continued into modern times, and the name remained until 1914.

-For over 80 years, No. 3 has operated as a restaurant.
-Today, all three buildings are united as a restaurant, preserving the memories of the past in its title.
+For more than 80 years, No. 3 has been a restaurant.
+Today, all three buildings form a single restaurant.
+The name keeps memories of the past alive.

 At the rear of the Old Weavers' House is a medieval ducking stool that extends over the river.
-Historically, this stool was used to punish 'scolds'—women accused by their husbands of being too outspoken.
-It may have also been employed as a harsher punishment for suspected witches.
+This stool was used to punish 'scolds', women accused by their husbands of being too outspoken.
+It may also have been a harsher punishment for suspected witches.
+Such humiliations reveal the perilous tightrope that outspoken women walked in medieval Canterbury.
+These acts highlight the harshness of the era's gender norms and the stark contrast with modern ideas of justice and progress.

-Canterbury's Historic River Tour company offers regular punt tours along the river, departing from a small landing at the back of the Old Weavers' Restaurant.
+Adding to the site's present-day features, Canterbury's Historic River Tour company offers regular punt tours along the river, departing from a small landing behind the Old Weavers' Restaurant.

 **PARANORMAL ACTIVITY**

-There have been reports of a paranormal presence, described as a grey lady observed ascending the staircase.
-Could she be one of the women who managed the school?
-Or perhaps another who worked there during the height of the weaving industry?
+On certain nights, an eerie silence envelops the Old Weavers' House, interrupted only by a faint creak, as though the air itself tenses in anticipation.
+The chill of a sudden breeze grazes your skin, carrying the soft tread of unseen footsteps on the aged staircase.
+In these moments, reports of a paranormal presence arise, describing a grey lady seen ascending the staircase.
+Could she be one of the women who managed the school, or perhaps another who worked there during the height of the weaving industry?

 34 St Margaret's St, Canterbury CT1